keptn-contrib/job-executor-service/README.md

 If you are using the service in a remote control plane setup make sure the distributor is configured to forward all events used in the `job/config.yaml`.
 Just edit the `PUBSUB_TOPIC` environment variable in the distributor deployment configuration to fit your needs.

+### Additional Event Data

+In some cases it is required that the events returned by the job executor service contains additional data, so that the following tasks defined in the keptn sequence can do their job.
+E.g. the lighthouse service needs a `start` and `end` timestamp to do an evaluation.

+The job executor service currently adds the following data to specific event types:

+* Incoming `sh.keptn.event.test.triggered`
+    * Outgoing `sh.keptn.event.test.finished` events contain a `start` and `end` timestamp, marking the beginning and the end time of the job responsible for handling the event
+      ```json
+      {
+        "type": "sh.keptn.event.test.finished",
+        "data": {
+          "project": "sockshop",
+          "stage": "dev",
+          "service": "carts",
+          "result": "pass",
+          "status": "succeeded",
+          "test": {
+            "start": "2021-08-24T16:10:25+00:00",
+            "end": "2021-08-24T16:10:30+00:00"
+          }
+        }
+      }
+      ```

 ## How to validate a job configuration